mahmudhasankhan/hr-datawarehousing/README.md

 # HR Datawarehousing

-## Project Desc:
+## Background:
+As a data analyst, I have done Human Resource Data Warehousing with SQL Server and performed data visualization with PowerBI.
+From data warehousing to data modeling everything was done with sql server and orchestration was handled with SSIS(SQL SERVER INTEGRATION SERVICES).

-This project is a personal project.
-I have done HR data warehousing with sql server and visualized the date with PowerBI.
-Now I want to use modern tools such as dbt (transformations), snowflake (data-warehouse) and airflow (orchestration)
+Now I want to achieve the same thing but trying modern technologies like dbt (transformations), snowflake (data-warehouse) and airflow (orchestration).

 ## Project Idea:
-Extract Data from source server (sql server), load data in Snowflake (as staging tables), and transform into new data models with dbt,
+- **E**xtract Data from source (sql server)
+- **L**oad data from source to Snowflake (as staging tables), and
+- **T**ransform the loaded data into new dimensions models with dbt.

 Lastly visualize the data model with PowerBI.

-We have a lot of moving parts here and **airflow** is gonna help us hook everything together into one unit
+All of these jobs are to be orchestrated with airflow!

+### Bonus:
+I have demonstrated here how to connect to an MSSQL database using Airflow.

+A lot of goes under the hood in the dockerfile to establish a stable connection between MSSQL and Airflow.

+In brief, installing odbc driver for sql server 18, and pyodbc in the docker image building process and then connecting a mssql database through pyodbc package with the help of odbc API does the trick.

 ## Project Setup: